Dogwood BC: History

 As oil and gas began to replace logging as the government’s top priority, Dogwood began to adapt.
 Beginning in 2001, the Liberal government in Victoria began to fast-track fossil fuels, starting with coalbed methane.
 By blowing apart coal seams, companies like Royal Dutch Shell planned to release vast reserves of methane gas held in place by groundwater.
-Dogwood worked with activists and First Nations in Telkwa, Cache Creek, Smithers, Princeton, Fernie, Iskut, Dease Lake, and throughout the Peace Region, and were able to shut down commercial coalbed methane everywhere in B.C.
-Dogwood’s early support for Tahltan opposition to Shell’s massive coalbed methane plan in the Sacred Headwaters led to a high-profile victory when Shell pulled out for good in 2012.
+Dogwood worked with activists and First Nations in Telkwa, Cache Creek, Smithers, Princeton, Fernie, Iskut, Dease Lake, and throughout the Peace Region, and were able to shut down commercial coalbed methane everywhere in BC.
+Dogwood was an early supporter of the Tahltan opposition to Shell’s massive coalbed methane plan in the Sacred Headwaters, which ended in a high-profile victory when Shell pulled out for good in 2012.

 To date Dogwood is best known for their No Tankers campaign, aimed at stopping the expansion of oil tankers off British Columbia’s coast.
-What began as a small, focused campaign against Enbridge's Northern Gateway with northern First Nations grew into a political juggernaut that arguably contributed to the Harper government’s 2015 defeat, after the pro-tanker Conservative party lost more votes in B.C. than in the rest of the country combined.
-New Prime Minister Justin Trudeau cancelled the Northern Gateway pipeline and Liberal MP Joyce Murray introduced legislation for a tanker ban in the north coast of B.C.
-However, Prime Minister Trudeau broke his promise to British Columbians and approved Kinder Morgan's Trans Mountain pipeline expansion.
+What began as a small, focused campaign against Enbridge's Northern Gateway with northern First Nations grew into a political juggernaut that arguably contributed to the Harper government’s 2015 defeat, after the pro-tanker Conservative party lost more votes in BC than in the rest of the country combined.
+New Prime Minister Justin Trudeau cancelled the Northern Gateway pipeline and Liberal MP Joyce Murray introduced legislation for a tanker ban in the north coast of BC However, Prime Minister Trudeau broke his promise to British Columbians and approved Kinder Morgan's Trans Mountain pipeline expansion.
 Dogwood continues to work against the Texas-based pipeline company.

-Dogwood also runs 'get out the vote' campaigns for elections in the province of B.C.
-In 2017, Dogwood volunteers worked across B.C. to raise awareness about their issues and increase voter turnout.
+Dogwood also runs 'get out the vote' campaigns for elections in the province of BC In 2017, Dogwood volunteers worked across BC to raise awareness about their issues and increase voter turnout.